Injection Therapy for Migraine

 The injections are administered at specific sites in the head and neck using very fine needles.
 The session usually takes about 15 minutes and you can return home immediately after with no activity limitations.
 Treatments are repeated every 12-16 weeks.

-What can you expect following Botox treatment?
+What can you expect following injection therapy treatment?

 You may not notice any improvement initially for a week or two.
 Following that and with subsequent treatments the effects are more pronounced and longer lasting.

-How much does Botox treatment cost?
+How much does injection therapy cost?